-23 Income from concession tax = (Gross income of ANP + income from bank interest - access fee - Civil Aviation Authority fees - Cost of services) the percentage determined based on the calendar year concession seems to have encountered difficulties in generating revenue as the gross revenue of 36.3 million euros generated in 2013 was not surpassed until 2017.
-However, in 2017, PIA "Adem Jashari" managed to have gross revenue of 37.7 million euros, a positive growth trend that continued until 2020, then stagnated during the COVID-19 pandemic, and recovered again in 2021.
+23 Income from concession tax = (Gross income of ANP + income from bank interest - access fee - Civil Aviation Authority fees - Cost of services) the percentage determined based on the calendar year million euros, a positive growth trend that continued until 2020, then stagnated during the COVID-19 pandemic, and recovered again in 2021.
 Meanwhile, in 2023, PIA 'Adem Jashari' achieved a record gross revenue generation of approximately 68 million euros.